-The primary school allows children to continue on the Nianjema campus after “graduating” from our nursery school.
+The primary school is thriving and allows children to continue on the Nianjema campus after “graduating” from our nursery school.
 Nianjema will grow with the children, adding classes as the children progress.

 The Nianjema primary school offers an English medium program so that children can become proficient in the second of Tanzania’s two official languages.
 Kiswahili is spoken at home, so immersion in English is valuable for the children’s future education and work opportunities.

-The buildings are green, designed to be sustainable, with unique features designed by school architect and trustee Daniel Manase, including low, louvered windows that create a constant, cooling breeze.
+The buildings are environmentally safe and healthy, designed to be sustainable, with unique features designed by school architect and trustee Daniel Manase, including low, louvered windows that create a constant, cooling breeze.
 They are also colorful—roofs of blue or red tile, exterior walls of deep gold, light blue, brick red and dark green.
 Nianjema is a beautiful campus.

 All are built by local labor, under the supervision of Manase and school manager Charlie Sloan.